 An early morning scenic flight to Lukla (35 minutes) is followed by a leisurely breakfast at Lukla.
 We meet up with our crew and after a brief introduction and a quick sorting of our daypack and the main bags, our adventure starts.
 The trail gradually drops into the Dudh Koshi Valley and passes through the lovely Sherpa villages of Chauri Kharka, Cheplung, then undulates through villages of Thado Koshi, Ghat, and finally arrives at Phakding.
 First views of Kusum Kanguru (6367 meters) can be viewed at Thado Koshi just before a small climb at Thado Koshi.
 During the day and in most of the other days on the trek, we follow the Dudh Koshi river and pass through couple of suspension bridges and several mani walls, mani stone, chorten, stupas and prayer flags with snow capped mountains in the background.
 (3 hours) (Overnight at Teahouse.
 Breakfast, Lunch, Dinner included)

-- Day 04: Acclimatization day at Namche Bazaar .
+- Day 05: Acclimatization day at Namche Bazaar.

 The trek continues on a well maintained path in the morning with towering mountains on almost every direction.
 After passing a couple of teahouses at Kyangjuma, the path starts to drop down to the river passing small teashops at the villages of Sanasa, Lausasa and finally reaches Phunki Tenga at the bottom of the valley.
 Yet another suspension bridge helps us to cross the river at Phunki Tenga and then an identical climb to Namche waits.
 The climb through a thin Rhododenron forests finally ends at Thyanboche.
-Tengboche is famous for the Tengboche Monastery, the biggest and the most important monastery of the region.
-Tengboche also offers stunning panoramic views of Everest with the Lohtse face, Ama Dablam (6812 meters), Kangtega (6782 meters) and the Kongde Range.
+Thyangboche is famous for the Thyangboche Monastery, the biggest and the most important monastery of the region.
+Thyangboche also offers stunning panoramic views of Everest with the Lohtse face, Ama Dablam (6856 meters), Khangtega (6685 meters) and the Kongde Range.
 (6 hours) (Overnight at Teahouse.
 Breakfast, Lunch, Dinner included)

 The path drops down passing through some teahouses at Deboche and after a brief period on easy terrain, crosses the Dudh Koshi once again.
 A small ascend leads to Pangboche, the village with the oldest monastery of the region.
 The trek continues in the valley and passes small villages of Somare and Hortse.
-After Hortse, the trail continues to ascend to the top of a small pass and finally drops into the windy valley of Pheriche.
+After Hortse, the path drops in and out of a valley and then a steady walk finally ends the day at Dingboche.
+At Dingboche, views of another snowcapped pinnacle adds to the already impressive list of mountains, as view of Island Peak (6189 meters), one of the most popular trekking peaks in Nepal, appears in the North.
 (5-6 hours) (Overnight at Teahouse.
 Breakfast, Lunch, Dinner included)

-A climb on the ridge of Nangkar Tshang for couple of hours offers beautiful views of the mountains and also a good couple of hundred meters gain in altitude.
-The hike also offers views of Island Peak (6189 meters) and villages of Dingboche and Chukkung in the Chukkung valley.
+A climb on the ridge of Nangkar Tshang view point 5616 meters.
+Absolutely perfect views of Mount Makalu, Chhopulu, Lhotse, Lhotse Shar and Island Peak.
+The climb on the Nangkar Tshang offers better views of the mountains and also a good couple of hundred meters gain in altitude.
 A leisurely lunch and a good rest can be enjoyed in the afternoon.
-An hour-long briefing on altitude and altitude sickness in the afternoon at the Pheriche health post is always an interesting option for trekkers.
 (Overnight at Teahouse.
 Breakfast, Lunch, Dinner included)

 A comfortable gradual walk further into the valley starts the day.
 This is followed by yet another ascent that ends at Thukla, followed by a steep climb that ends at the top of Thukla Pass (4830 meters).
 The pass is filled with memorials dedicated to the mountaineers perished in the mountains of Khumbu region and also provides serene views of the mountains responsible for those memorials.
 An easier walk in the afternoon ends the day at Lobuche.
 (6 hours) (Overnight at Teahouse.
 Breakfast, Lunch, Dinner included)